-Thoughts on Defeat as a Cancer Parent
+Thoughts on Overcoming Defeat as a Cancer Parent

 Defeat.
 You will go there as a cancer parent.
 I felt defeated, and many days, I was defeated, whether by circumstances or my own mistakes.